matthiaslinden/COVID19_AgeStratifiedModel/Exploration/pymc_futur_jay.md

 ### Why those versions?
-More recent v.3 versions dropped pm.sampling_jax options (tfp) jax >= 0.2.12 dropped support for some mode (omnistaging?) used in v.3
+More recent v.3 versions dropped pm.sampling_jax options (tfp) jax >= 0.2.12 dropped support for disabling omnistaging used in v.3 (might have to be changed to jax.config.disable_omnistaging(), see https://github.com/google/jax/blob/main/design_notes/omnistaging.md)

 pymc3 3.10.1 is the version of multiple examples, including https://github.com/pymc-devs/pymc/issues/4288